CryptoBlades/standup-bot/README.md

 The bot will then create an entry in the `MongoDB` database for the server, create the text channel `#daily-standups` and send an introduction.

+Warning: if the bot does not have a valid MongoDB connection when it joins the server, you will have to kick it and re-invite it.

 ### Commands
 > The prefix for this bot is `!`